GiMattia/PyPLUTO/Paper/paper.md

 • The `Image` class produces and handles the graphical windows and the plotting procedures.

 Additionally, a separate `PyPLUTOApp` class launches a GUI able to load and plot 1D and 2D data in a single set of axes.
 PyPLUTO has been implemented to be supported by Windows, MacOS, and Linux, through both standard scripts and more interactive tools (e.g., IPython or Jupyter).
-The style guidelines follow the [PEP8](https://peps.python.org/pep-0008/) conventions for Python code (enforced through the Black package [@Langa2020]) and focus on clarity and code readability.
+The style guidelines follow the [PEP8](https://peps.python.org/pep-0008/) conventions for Python code, enforced through the Black package [@Langa2020], and focus on clarity and code readability.
 Finally, by leveraging the capabilities of the [sphinx package](http://sphinx-doc.org/sphinx.pdf), PyPLUTO features extensive docstrings, providing a helpful reference for both users and developers.

 # Benchmark Examples

 PyPLUTO provides a set of benchmarks that are immediately accessible after the package is installed.
 These consist of test problems that can be applied to relevant astrophysical applications and showcase the full range of PyPLUTO’s features.
 Here we report two examples demonstrating the package’s capabilities.